TESTING TOOLS INTERVIEW QUESTIONS PART 1

 12. Explain black-box testing, white-box testing, and grey-box testing.

-• Black-box testing in software testing: In black-box testing, the system is tested only in terms of its external behaviour; it does not consider how the software functions on the inside.
+- Black-box testing in software testing: In black-box testing, the system is tested only in terms of its external behavior; it does not consider how the software functions on the inside.
 This is the only limitation of the black-box test.
 It is used in Acceptance Testing and System Testing.

 13. Is Automation testing in agile methodology useful?

 It is extremely beneficial to use automation testing when using the agile model in software testing.
-It helps in achieving maximum test coverage in a lesser time of the sprint.
+It helps in achieving maximum test coverage in a shorter time of the sprint.

 14. Explain test scenarios, test scripts, and test cases in software testing.